MatteoMrl/BassaDefinizione/readme.md

 ### External APIs

-Any information on any film is obtained from [OMDb API] (http://www.omdbapi.com/), through a GET request in which an identification key must be specified
+Any information on any film is obtained from [OMDb API](http://www.omdbapi.com/), through a GET request in which an identification key must be specified

 ### Main NPM packages used